 Press features include AXIS (Japan), Design Week, Design, Blueprint, FX, idFX, Independent, Guardian, Observer, Telegraph, Sunday Times, Living etc, Ethical Consumer, Eco Design Handbook, BBC Good Homes, Design4Living, Elle Decoration, World of Interiors, the Right Angle, House and Garden, Homes and Gardens, Country Living, Furniture and Cabinetmaking, Interior Designer, Evolver, Icon, Concept for Living and the Green Consumer guide.

 Roy graduated in Industrial Design Engineering from the Royal College of Art and Imperial College Joint Course, winning the Braun International Prize for Industrial Design, and was senior Industrial Designer at Cambridge Consultants Ltd, subsequently setting up a product design department at their US parent company, Arthur D Little Inc. He then joined John Makepeace's Hooke Park Eco Project at the Parmhan Trust, and partnered David Colwell as marketing director to develop Trannon Furniture into a well respected brand.

-Roy is a Fellow of the Royal Society of Arts, an external examiner at University of the Arts, Camberwell, and have been a visiting lecturer nationwide, aiming to take up a meaningful role in the promotion of sustainable design to the next generation.
+Roy is a Fellow of the Royal Society of Arts.
+He was an external examiner at University of the Arts London, Manchester Metropolitan University, and an adviser for the Rycotewood Furniture course.
+He is a visiting lecturer nationwide, aiming to take up a meaningful role in the promotion of sustainable design to the next generation.
 He was a small business mentor for Arts Matrix and was a committee member of the Design Council's Kite Mark selection panel.
 He is also an adviser, judge and write reviews for a number of exhibitions.
 Eco furniture at its best!